-Indicators: Accelerated Procedure: Legal Assistance Same as regular procedure 1.
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against a decision in practice?
-Yes With difficulty No Does free legal assistance cover
+Indicators: Accelerated Procedure: Legal Assistance 1.
+Do asylum applicants have access to free legal assistance at first instance in practice? ♦ Yes With difficulty No ♦ Does free legal assistance cover: ■ Representation in interview ∠ Legal advice 2.
+Do asylum applicants have access to free legal assistance on appeal against a decision in practice?
+Does free legal assistance cover Representation in courts Legal advice

-Access to free legal assistance at first instance is difficult for asylum seekers detained during the accelerated procedure, although they may contact NGOs for advice.
+Access to free legal assistance at first instance is difficult for asylum applicants detained during the accelerated procedure, although they may contact NGOs for advice.
 Free legal assistance is available for subsequent asylum applications too.
 Since January 2021, the Federal Agency (BBU-GmbH) is responsible for providing legal assistance also in these cases.